mbrlabs/rusty8/README.md

 ## About
-This project is mainly about learning how to program in Rust and to refresh my rusty knowledge of low level programming skills.
+This project is mainly about learning how to program in Rust and to refresh my rusty knowledge of low level programming.
-The emulator is fully functional, although some things could certainly be improved.
+The emulator is fully functional (except for audio), although some things could certainly be improved.
-I used the Piston game engine for rendering, input & sound.
+I used the Piston game engine for rendering & input handling.

 In order to run this, you have to insall Rust and the package manager cargo.
 For building type `cargo build --release`.
 You sould find the compiled program in the targets folder.